Hospitality in a Unique Cultural Context

 • Add hospitality to your budget.

-• Some cultures and religious groups have dietary restrictions; it’s helpful to have options that meet halal, kosher, or vegan needs if your community includes people with these preferences.
+• Some cultures and religious groups have dietary restrictions; it’s helpful to have options that meet halal, kosher, or vegan needs if your community includes people with these preferences

 While my Arab and Persian friends still need Jesus, they have expanded my view of hospitality by welcoming me into their families.
+Let’s welcome the strangers among us into our homes, our communities, and ultimately, a life with Jesus.

-“Do not neglect to show hospitality to strangers…” — Hebrews 13:2
+“Do not neglect to show hospitality to strangers…” (Hebrews 13:2)

-Contributed by Tom, Diaspora Worker in Detroitz
+Contributed by Tom, Diaspora Worker in Detroit

 Additional Posts

-By Erin Brown June 19, 2025
+By Erin Brown July 2, 2025

-By Erin Brown June 3, 2025
+By Erin Brown June 25, 2025

 Show More